dsipaint/AMGN/README.md

 The Command class has getter methods for all the metadata you assigned in plugin.json, which you can use for whatever you need.
 GuildNetwork also contains getters for all guild metadata, just like we saw `GuildNetwork.getPrefix(long guild_id)`.

 ###  Programming logging
 When certain events occur, a user may also wish to send a formal log to the guild's designated modlogs channel.
 AMGN provides support for this: `GuildNetwork.sendToModlogs(long guild_id, String message)`.
 This method sends a message with the standard AMGN modlogs format, to the modlogs of the specified guild.
+You may also access the `AMGN.logger` if you wish to do any console-logging.

 ### Programming Menus
 AMGN now has inbuilt support for menus!
 A menu is a message with reactions placed on by a bot.
 When a reaction is pressed, the bot performs some action- this can be anything from giving a role to that user, or "changing the page" of a message backwards and forwards.
 To do this, use the MenuBuilder class: